8 Mistakes That Kill Your Retail Sales Training And How To Fix Them

 All salespeople need to have general scripts to rely on.

-It's a training mistake to allow them to repeat the same script to every customer over and over again.
+It's a training mistake to allow them to repeat the same script repeatedly to every customer.
 It’s more important that your team has a good grasp on the process of leading someone through to making happy purchases.

 Creating interactive exercises, where they develop scenario-based personalities and confidence, is in order.